OpenSmock/PharoStreamDeck/yearSelector/README.md

 <img width="1280" alt="gui" src="https://github.com/OpenSmock/PharoStreamDeck/assets/76944457/f55fe157-b297-4245-819a-9621e77d35ca">

 Pressing on the graphical interface's buttons has the same effect as pressing a key of the PharoStreamDeck plugin on the Stream Deck. \
-Sensing a command through the Playground and the MyApp class (such as using the year: or percent: methods) will highlight the pressed Selector instance and modify the correct Witness instance.
+Sending a command through the Playground and the MyApp class (such as using the year: or percent: methods) will highlight the pressed Selector instance and modify the correct Witness instance.

 ## Complementary informations
 ### Pharo